What cardio to lose weight?

 Ideal for Rapid weight loss Cutting, muscle preservation

-Well, we’ve talked a lot about cardio for weight loss, but one of the biggest mistakes many people make is neglecting weight training.
+Well, we’ve talked a lot about cardio for weight loss, but one of the biggest mistakes many people make is neglecting strength training.
 It’s actually very simple to understand: the more muscle mass you have, the more energy your body needs to function daily.

-Caloric deficit, more important than cardio
+Calorie deficit, more important than cardio

 Cardio is just a lever.
 As its name suggests, in cardio there’s cardiac, so heart.
-Cardio is not primarily for weight loss, but to improve your heart health, boost your endurance, and support your body in its daily efforts.
+Cardio is not primarily for weight loss, but to improve your heart health, strengthen your endurance, and support your body in its daily efforts.

 Weight loss depends on one factor: burning more calories than you consume.
 Your body acts like a bank account: meals are deposits, energy expenditures are withdrawals.
 A deficit occurs when withdrawals exceed deposits, forcing the body to use its fat reserves.
-So you understand, whether in finances or for your diet, you’ll need to carefully analyze these expenses and deposits.
+So you understand, whether in finances or your diet, you’ll need to carefully analyze these expenditures and deposits.

 Perseverance always wins over intensity.
 A light but regular deficit is more effective than a drastic diet.
 A daily 30-minute walk, combined with balanced meals, already creates a sustainable deficit.
 A professional can then help you adjust your intake according to your metabolism.